 What will we cover?

-We’ll explore how plant provide food, medicine, ornamental and economic uses in everyday life, plus how they are named.
+We’ll explore how plants provide food, medicine, ornamental and economic uses in everyday life, plus how they are named.

 What will I achieve?

 By the end of this course you should be able to...

 - list at least 10 plants, and their beneficial use in everyday life

 - note their common and botanical names